 After all, it’s a whopping 33 miles long and will take you all the way from Smithtown to Great South, So, don your finest pair of hiking boots and walk through a wide array of state parks like Connetquot River and Caleb Smith.

-Just follow the white blazes and pay close attention because this one of the best hikes in Long Island that isn’t the easiest to follow since its long and crosses varied terrain.
+Just follow the white blazes and pay close attention because this is one of the best hikes in Long Island that isn’t the easiest to follow since it’s long and crosses varied terrain.

 Pro Tip: If you see two blazes ahead of you, you’ll need to follow the one on top.